kurukimi/reaktor-rps/README.md

 reaktor pre assignment

 # Reaktor pre-assignment
 my solution for the Reaktor pre-assignment 2022 for Summer Developers.
-This repository has frontend and backend for the app.
+This repository has the react frontend and node express backend for the app.
 There's also my heroku build at: https://github.com/kurukimi/rps-heroku

 And live build at: https://reaktor-rps2022.herokuapp.com/